4aiman/shared_autoban/README.md

 - that block now belongs to that player
 - if someone wants to destroy that block he won't succeed
 - instead of removing that block he would receive a warning message
-- he ignores that messages 3 times and the 4th would be last one - he would be banned within 5 seconds
+- he ignores that messages 3 times and the 4th would be last one - he would be banned in 5 seconds

 Building:
 - a certain player places a block